jzhangc/git_R_STATS_KBS/README.md

 		errorbarWidth: Set the width for errorbar.
 Defualt is 0.2.

 - it is now possible to change the size of the symbols for curve plots with the argument symbolSize.
-Application function: rbioplot_curve().
+Applicable function: rbioplot_curve().

 		symbolSize: Set the size of symbols.
 Default is 2.